 The local currency is the US dollar.
 So if you are visiting Puerto Rico from the US, there is no need to exchange currency.

-The local languages are Spanish and English.
+Puerto Rico's languages are Spanish and English.
 In touristy areas like San Juan, English is common.
 But most locals speak Spanish and it is helpful for you to know some Spanish if you’re visiting remote areas.

 Puerto Rico’s time zone is the Atlantic Standard Time Zone, and they do not recognize daylight savings.